mimblewimble/site/page-contribution-howto.md

 You could also use git on the command line or via some graphical Git client, or use a git integration in your text editor.

 # Organizing files
 Adding a new file?
-Follow the guidlines here [File structure for current page theme](https://github.com/mmistakes/so-simple-theme#structure)
+Follow the guidelines here [File structure for current page theme](https://github.com/mmistakes/so-simple-theme#structure)

 # Design changes
 Please come discuss design here in the [design chat](https://gitter.im/grin_community/design).
-[It seems the logo is now finalized, at least for a while.](https://github.com/mimblewimble/site/issues/7) If your suggestion needs to be shown in context, makye create a separate page (like example-redesignX-YOUR_USERNAME.md and push to your github.io page, then share the link on the design chat etc.
+[It seems the logo is now finalized, at least for a while.](https://github.com/mimblewimble/site/issues/7) If your suggestion needs to be shown in context, make create a separate page (like example-redesignX-YOUR_USERNAME.md and push to your github.io page, then share the link on the design chat etc.

 # Git Command line example:
 git clone (your repo url after you forked the master repo)